AdaCore/why3/doc/technical.rst

 .. why3:attribute:: vc:annotation

-   This attribute is addedt by the VC generator, on the user input formulas which become goals to prove in the resulting VC.
+   This attribute is added by the VC generator, on the user input formulas which become goals to prove in the resulting VC.
 It should not be added manually.